metaborg/spoofax-releng/README.md

 Git is required to check out the source code from our GitHub repositories.
 Instructions on how to install Git for your platform can be found here: <http://git-scm.com/downloads>.
 If you run OSX and have [Homebrew](http://brew.sh/) installed, you can install Git by executing `brew install git`.
 Be sure that your Git version is 1.8.2 or higher, which you can confirm by executing `git version` on the command line.

 **JDK.**
 Spoofax is programmed in Java 7, so an installation of Java 7 is required.
 Maven, the build system that we use, requires the JDK to be installed, the JRE is not enough.
 The latest JDK can be downloaded and installed from: <http://www.oracle.com/technetwork/java/javase/downloads/index.html>.
+JDK 8 cannot be used to build Spoofax, a JDK 7 installation is required!

 On OSX, it can be a bit tricky to use the installed JDK, because Apple by default installs JRE 6.
 To check which version of Java you are running, execute the `java -version` command.
 If this tells you that the Java version is 1.7 or higher, everything is fine.
 If not, the Java version can be set with a command.
-If you have installed JDK 7, execute:
+After you have installed JDK 7, execute:

     export JAVA_HOME=`/usr/libexec/java_home -v 1.7`

-If you have installed JDK 8, execute:

-    export JAVA_HOME=`/usr/libexec/java_home -v 1.8`

 Note that setting the Java version this way is not permanent.
-To make it permanent, add that line to `~/.profile` (create the file if it does not exist) which will execute it whenever a new terminal is opened.
+To make it permanent, add that line to `~/.profile` (create the file if it does not exist) or the equivalent for your OS/shell, which will execute it whenever a new terminal is opened.

 Confirm your Java installation and version by executing `java -version`.